has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The mathematical world is essentially qualitative, not quantitative.
+> Mathematics is a science of language.
+It describes the shapes and transformations of the universe.
+It's about ideas that connect very different things.
 >
-> — *René Thom* (Mathematics)
+> — *Mikhail Gromov* (Geometry and Topology)
 <!-- /DAILY QUOTE -->